Robert Mueller’s brief remarks get wall-to-wall coverage

 “Today, Mueller clearly pointed to the 400-page document saying here is the evidence,” Matthews wrote.
 “Democrats have the chance to move on impeachment with that report.”

 “TRUMP TO MUELLER: ‘The case is closed!
-Thank you,’” he tweeted , linking a story from his website that quotes the President’s statement saying the case is “closed.”
+Thank you,’” he tweeted , linking a story from his website that quoted the president’s statement.

+Matt Jordan, professor of media studies at Penn State University, said the widespread coverage was proportional to the size of the story.

+“It’s been two years of buildup, so it’s expected that everyone would cover this,” he said.
+“Everybody was waiting for Mueller to speak and he finally did.”

 Associated Press writers Tali Arbel and Alexandra Olson in New York and Barbara Ortutay in San Francisco contributed to this report.